chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 Both parties MUST NOT consider the protocol complete prior to receipt and validation of these key confirmation messages.

-This sample trace is shown below.
+A sample trace is shown below.

 ~~~
                A                           B